 Copper Country

 "What a pit!
 The Robinson District was no doubt one of the most prolific in Nevada history.
 Kennecott was to Nevada as the Klondike was to Alaska.
-The Last Great Rush." -- Journal Entry, May 2008
+The Last Great Rush." -- March 2008

 Original Date Visited: 3/10/08